-The properly written third party special needs trust will have a spendthrift clause that makes the trust assets unavailable to the beneficiary's creditors.
+The properly written third party special needs trust will have a spendthrift clause which makes the trust assets unavailable to the beneficiary's creditors.
 The decision to pay a creditor on behalf of the beneficiary should be made very carefully and only when it is clearly in the best interest of the beneficiary to do so.

-When making any and all distributions from the trust, the trust must remember the most significant duty, which is to be loyal to the beneficiary.
-If the trustee fails to use due diligence in making distributions that benefit others, he or she can be held personally liable to both the beneficiary and, in some cases to the remaindermen, if it is later proved the trustee was not prudent in his or her distributions from the trust.
+When making any and all distributions from the trust, the trust must remember the most significant duty which is to be loyal to the beneficiary.
+If the trustee fails to use due diligence in making distributions that benefit others, he or she can be held personally liable to both the beneficiary and, in some cases to the remaindermen, if it is later proved the trustee was not prudent in his/her distributions from the trust.

-MAINTAINING CONTACT WITH THE BENEFICIARY, THE REPRESENTATIVE PAYEE FOR SSA BENEFITS, AND THE GUARDIAN AND/OR LEGAL REPRESENTATIVE OF THE BENEFICIARY
+MAINTAINING CONTACT WITH THE BENEFICIARY, THE REPRESENTATIVE PAYEE FOR SSA BENEFITS, THE GUARDIAN AND/OR LEGAL REPRESENTATIVE OF THE BENEFICIARY

-Staying in close contact with the beneficiary, if he or she is competent, or in the case of a minor or beneficiary who has a guardian, a designated agent, or an interdependent relationship with his or her family or with family members, is recommended.
-The trustee may want to have regular meetings, either in person or by telephone, with the beneficiary and/or with his or her representative and close family contacts.
-Many serious problems can be avoided with frequent communication with the beneficiary and his or her agent and/or family members, where appropriate.
+Staying in close contact with the beneficiary, if he or she is competent, or in the case of a minor or beneficiary who has a guardian, designated agent, or who has an interdependent relationship with his or her family with family members, is recommended.
+The trustee may want to have regular meetings, either in person or by telephone, with the beneficiary and/or with his/her representative and close family contacts.
+Many serious problems can be avoided with frequent communication with the beneficiary, his or her agent and/or family members where appropriate.

 It is important that potential or actual conflicts be dealt with in a timely manner.
 It is not unusual for the beneficiary, parent or guardian to have unrealistic expectations of how the money in the trust should be spent.
-When the funds in the trust are from a lawsuit settlement (requiring a first party trust) and the disabled beneficiary is a minor or an adult who is still living at home and dependent on the family for care, family members may see the trust as being available for the entire family's needs.
-The sole benefit rule limits the types of distributions the trustee can make from which the other family members may reap a benefit.
+When the funds in the trust are from a law suit settlement, (requiring a first party trust) and the disabled beneficiary is a minor or an adult who is still living at home and dependent on the family for care, family members may see the trust as being available for the entire family's needs.
+The sole benefit rule limits the types of distributions the trustee can make from which the other family member may reap a benefit.
 Even with a third party funded trust, it is essential that the trustee make the restrictions and limitations on distributions clear to the other family members to avoid misunderstandings and to squash unrealistic expectations early on.

-The most difficult part of being a trustee of a trust with no ascertainable standards and broad discretion on the part of the trustee is that it is so much harder to say no when asked for a distribution.
-In trying to stay on good terms with the beneficiary or a custodial parent, the trustee may feel coerced into making distributions the trust cannot afford or that are not prudent given the size of the estate.
-The trustee must understand that trying to placate other family members could lead to personal liability if the distributions are later determined inappropriate or imprudent given the size of the estate, or in the case of a first party special needs trust, if distributions violate the sole benefit rule.
+The most difficult part of being a trustee of a trust with no ascertainable standards and broad discretion on the part of the trustee is that it is so much harder to say "no" when asked for a distribution.
+In trying to stay on good terms with the beneficiary or a custodial parent, the trustee may feel coerced into making distributions the trust cannot afford or which are not prudent given the size of the estate.
+The trustee must understand that trying to placate other family members could lead to personal liability if the distributions are later determined inappropriate or imprudent given the size of the estate.